davidjdelgrande/DavidJDelGrande/README.md

 - **Reasoning is the product.**
 - **Clarity beats cleverness.**
 - **Consistency is a feature, not a constraint.**
-- **Evaluation should be explainable, repeatable, and useful to engineers.**
+- **Evaluation should be explainable, repeatable and useful to engineers.**

 ---